pandalec/jiratui.nvim/README.md

     expression: "assignee = currentUser() AND statusCategory != Done ORDER BY updated DESC" "20":
     label: "Team In Progress"
-    expression: 'project = "ISY" AND status in ("In Progress") ORDER BY updated DESC'
+    expression: 'project = "PROJ" AND status in ("In Progress") ORDER BY updated DESC'
 ```

 Set `default_jql_id` in your `setup()` to one of these ids (string or number).